terminalcloud/apps/docs/puer.md

 in most cases...

 `cd path/to/your/static/dir && puer --no-launch`

-*Note the --no-launch option to work in a terminal.
-By default Puer will be litening at port 3000*

 To list all of puer's options use `puer -h`

-For use case examples please check the [Puer GitHub Repo](https://github.com/leeluolee/puer)
+*The --no-launch option to work in a terminal.
+By default Puer will be listening at port 8000*

 **Puer will refresh the browser for you.
 All pages will reload when you edit them.**

+For use case examples please check the [Puer GitHub Repo](https://github.com/leeluolee/puer)

 ---